The Late Late Show (Irish talk show): 1999–2009: Pat Kenny

 When Byrne left, The Late Late Show dominated RTÉ's ratings viewership figures, coming in consistently either at number 1 or number 2.
 Some columnists writing in the Sunday Independent and The Irish Times called for the show be dropped as its success was linked too intricately with Byrne to work with anyone else.
-RTÉ, however, retained the show justifying the decision as it being a powerful brand that attracted extensive advertising revenue.
-Contemporary media reports speculated that Patrick Kielty, Marion Finucane, Gerry Ryan and Gerry Kelly would take over.
+RTÉ, however, retained the show, justifying the decision as it being a powerful brand that attracted extensive advertising revenue.
+Contemporary media reports speculated that Patrick Kielty, Marian Finucane, Gerry Ryan and Gerry Kelly would take over.
 However, RTÉ gave the show to Pat Kenny, who for nearly a decade had presented his own Kenny Live show in the Saturday night time slot.
 Even after seven years at the helm of that show Kenny was often criticised in the media for his presentation style.

 Kenny and his staff changed many aspects of The Late Late Show.
 Its distinctive title music was changed, as was the set design and studio layout.
 Guests, instead of remaining on, were involved only in that part of the show when the focus was them.
 A new set abandoned the traditional presenter's desk.
 Unlike Byrne, Kenny ensured his guests were announced in advance.
 Other than the title, the use of an owl as the show's symbol and the traditional edition marketing toys to children and their parents, little of the original remained the same.
-Byrne's two catch-phrases, "It started on The Late Late Show", and "one for everyone in the audience" were dropped.
+Byrne's two catchphrases, "It started on The Late Late Show", and "one for everyone in the audience" were dropped.
 The latter of these phrases has since been revived under Kenny's successor but was not much in use when Kenny was at the helm.